kainos-devs/.github/CONTRIBUTING.md

 ```

-Beyond the timestamp, the commit type (`feat`, `fix`, etc.), `scope` (optional, in `[brackets]`), and descriptive message should follow.
+- Beyond the timestamp, the commit type (`feat`, `fix`, etc.), `scope` (optional, in `[brackets]`), and descriptive message should follow.
 We also allow enhancements like backtick-wrapped types, minimal emoji use (if fitting), and trailing metadata such as `Reviewed-By:` or `Refs:`.

-For a complete guide to the structure, allowed types, scopes, and formatting rules, refer to [commit_conventions](commit_conventions.md).
+- For a complete guide to the structure, allowed types, scopes, and formatting rules, refer to [commit_conventions](commit_conventions.md).
 That document also explains what `Refs:` means and how to correctly use metadata fields.

-Please ensure your commits follow this convention before opening a pull request.
+- Please ensure your commits follow this convention before opening a pull request.
 You can use tools like `git commit --amend` or `git rebase -i` to fix messages after committing.

-If you prefer a smoother workflow for generating and managing commit messages, use the provided helper script located at `.github/commits/helper.sh` (_**Note**: It’s a basic version for now — still under development._)
+- If you prefer a smoother workflow for generating and managing commit messages, use the provided helper script located at `.github/commits/helper.sh` (_**Note**: It’s a basic version for now — still under development._)

+## <ins>Writing Markdown</ins> 📚

+All Markdown across Kainos projects and documentation should follow a consistent, expressive style that aligns with our values of **clarity**, **consistency**, and **creativity**.
+The goal is to make documents not only readable but also beautifully structured and emotionally resonant.
+Here's what we follow:

+- Use `<ins>underlines</ins>` for headers or phrases where highlighting structure or emphasis matters without overusing bold.

+- Use `**bold**` for emphasis on important words, values, or directives—like **clarity**, **respect**, or **required**.

+- Use emojis 🎯 when it enhances understanding, emotion, or context—especially in **headers**, **info blocks**, and **callouts**.

+- Use block quotes (`>`) to present guiding principles, inspiration, or highlighted tips.

+- Use tables to organize structured information like rules, templates, or configuration lists.

+- Align with the visual voice of our organization: mix of minimal structure + expressive tone + clean formatting.

 That's it!
 We value **consistency**, **clarity**, and **collaboration**.
 Mistakes are part of the process—what matters most is learning together and improving the project as a team. 🚀